chenjinghao/chenjinghao.github.io/README.md

 - **WhatsApp Notification:** Not all GitHub actions in its marketplace are created equal!
 Some of the solutions do not work for me.
 Most importantly, reading the author's repository will be better before implementing their solution.

-- **Power Automation** I have a problem attaching the PDF file in Power Automation.
-I plan to attach a resume in the auto-respond to email when people try to contact me through my resume webpage.

 - **GitHub Page:** I should name my repository in the format username.github.io.
 Otherwise, it will appear as  username.github.io/your_repository_name.
 The problem was found when I tested my formsubmit contact form.

 ### Learning